Monitoring a UPS with NUT on the Raspberry Pi

-In this tutorial, we will be showing you how to set up a NUT server on your Raspberry Pi so you can remotely manage a UPS.
+In this tutorial, we will show you how to set up a NUT server on your Raspberry Pi, allowing you to remotely manage a UPS.

 NUT stands for Network UPS Tool and allows a device like your Raspberry Pi to communicate with a UPS and monitor it.